 (b) Members shall be notified of bills and resolutions scheduled to be voted no later than prior to the close of business at 4:30 P.M. of the second legislative day prior to the date of second consideration for legislation that has no legal deadline.
 (The General Appropriation Act and non-preferred bills are included within the definition of legislation that has no legal deadline.)
-Except as provided in subsection (d), all amendments shall be submitted to the Office of the Chief Clerk by 2:00 P.M. of the last legislative day preceding the scheduled date of second consideration.
+Except as provided in subsection (d), all amendments shall be submitted to the Office of the Chief Clerk by 1:00 P.M. of the last legislative day preceding the scheduled date of second consideration.
 Members shall be notified of bills scheduled to be voted on third consideration.
 A change in the printer's number as a result of third consideration shall not require an additional notice of final passage.
 No vote on final passage can occur before the date of the scheduled vote.

-(c) If the amendment cannot be submitted in accordance with the above paragraph because it is still being prepared by the Legislative Reference Bureau, the member must provide the Office of the Chief Clerk with a statement, by the above-noted 2:00 P.M. deadline, prepared by the member containing the factual content of said amendment along with certification from the Legislative Reference Bureau that the amendment was submitted to the Legislative Reference Bureau for drafting prior to the above-noted 2:00 P.M. deadline.
+(c) If the amendment cannot be submitted in accordance with the above subsection because it is still being prepared by the Legislative Reference Bureau, the member must provide the Office of the Chief Clerk with a statement, by the above-noted 1:00 P.M. deadline, prepared by the member containing the factual content of said amendment along with certification from the Legislative Reference Bureau that the amendment was submitted to the Legislative Reference Bureau for drafting prior to the above-noted 1:00 P.M. deadline.
+The Legislative Reference Bureau may not issue a certificate for an amendment to a bill as amended by another amendment unless the requesting member can identify by number the underlying amendment.

 (d) In cases where an amendment alters a bill so as to effectively rule out of order an amendment which was timely filed pursuant to the provisions of this rule, a replacement amendment may be submitted to the Office of the Chief Clerk provided that the subject matter of the replacement amendment is not substantially different from the intent of the original amendment.
 The replacement amendment shall be deemed to have met the timely filed conditions provided for in this rule.
 The member shall notify the Speaker of the member's intent to file a replacement amendment and shall file a certificate with the Office of the Chief Clerk.
 The bill in question may continue to receive consideration but shall not be moved to third consideration until the replacement amendment is available for a vote.
-If consideration of the bill is delayed to a new legislative day due solely to delay in receipt of replacement amendments and replacement amendments shall be considered.
+If consideration of the bill is delayed to a new legislative day due solely to delay in receipt of replacement amendments, then only amendments timely filed for the date of the originally scheduled vote and replacement amendments shall be considered.
 This limitation on amendments shall not apply to the bill in question if consideration of the bill is rescheduled beyond the new legislative day.

-(e) A bill may not receive action on concurrence until at least 24 hours have elapsed from the time the bill and its amendatory language was available to the public, unless the amendment was a technical amendment as described under the first paragraph of Rule 24 or an affirmative vote of 2/3 of the members elected to the House indicates they have had sufficient time to review the language and thereby approve proceeding with the bill.
+(e) A bill may not receive action on concurrence until at least six hours have elapsed from the time the bill and its amendatory language was available to the public, unless the amendment was a technical amendment as described under the first paragraph of Rule 24 or an affirmative vote of 2/3 of the members elected to the House indicates they have had sufficient time to review the language and thereby approve proceeding with the bill.